 Users aren’t going to type generic marketing boilerplate terms into the search engine.
 They want to know the answers to their queries.
 This works the same way for every industry.
 Type in “how do I bake bread?”
 Bam, recipe blogs!
 Amazing system, isn’t it?
 As the internet has evolved, and the adoption of voice assistant technologies has increased, search queries have become more natural.

 Of course, the most useful and informative resources on the web for a given industry get cross-linked and re-shared and cited whenever anybody asks a question on Quora or Reddit.
 They get bookmarked and shared on social media.
 Google uses this activity to rank how useful a site is to users, so it knows to bring that link up to other users with the same query in the future.
 And thus is born the concept of a “thought leader,” a recognized expert on a topic.

 If you didn’t realize, what I just described is how blogging supports search engine optimization (SEO).
 To ensure that you rank at the top of the search engine result page (SERP), you need to create content, like blogs, to get there.
 When you create relevant, in-depth, and high-quality content that actually answers people’s questions, you’ll be able to secure the top spots on the SERP.
 The quality of your content, links from other websites, the actual time spent on site, are all queues that tell Google that your webpage is worth reading.
-We’re not going to dive into SEO in this article, but you should read “What are the Benefits of SEO?” to learn more about how SEO can help you attract more clients.

 So, now we’re going to explore some legal thought leaders on the web.
 Let them be inspirations to you and your business marketing plan, but also appreciate the rich diversity of the legal niche and the many ways it can be made interesting.